ksathaye/WebScrapingExamples/football/README.md

 DriveResults.pdf shows likelihood of drive results based on starting position on the field.

-Running PlayByPlay.pdf main function generates these plots.
+Running PlayByPlay.py main function generates these plots.